-TIP: This dialog box is slightly different Vivado Design Edition
+TIP: This dialog box is slightly different in Vivado ML Enterprise.

-On selecting a Xilinx Device and clicking OK, the Xilinx Device is added to the SVF chain as shown below.
+On selecting a Xilinx Device and clicking OK, the Xilinx Device is added to the SVF chain as shown in the following figure.

-Figure 66: Xilinx Device in SVF Chain
+Figure 65: Xilinx Device in SVF Chain